David Davies (industrialist): Religion

 As a Calvinistic Methodist deacon, Davies had envisaged strong support from the nonconformist community.
 However, there were numerous examples of prominent nonconformists who were lukewarm, or even opposed, to Davies's candidature.
 The reasons included a reluctance to offend landowners who held the leases to land on which some chapels had been built.

 When the result was announced, Davies had polled 1,149 votes against 1,510 for Lloyd.
 Davies had a large majority in the Tregaron area, which was attributed to the coming of the railway and his Calvinistic Methodist connections.
 He was also ahead in the Lampeter district.
 However, he lost the other four districts, including Cardigan, where Lloyd polled 360 votes against a mere 65 for Davies.

 Following his 1865 defeat in Cardiganshire, it appears that Davies initially intended to contest the seat again.
 After the election, he made significant contributions to chapels in the north of the county where Lloyd had won by a small margin.
 During the months leading up to the 1868 election became clear that Sir Thomas Lloyd did not wish to bear the costs of another contested election.
-A meeting of prominent Liberals at Aberaeron in late May saw an invitation issued to davies to contest the county seat if Lloyd declined to do so (with Lloyd been offered the Cardigan Boroughs constituency where he was likely to be returned unopposed).
-However, Davies declined the invitation and appear to have offered Lloyd, his erstwhile opponent, a gift of £500 to contest the seat.
+A meeting of prominent Liberals at Aberaeron in late May saw an invitation issued to Davies to contest the county seat if Lloyd declined to do so (with Lloyd been offered the Cardigan Boroughs constituency where he was likely to be returned unopposed).
+However, Davies declined the invitation and appears to have offered Lloyd, his erstwhile opponent, a gift of £500 to contest the seat.